hazelcast/hazelcast-jet-contrib/mongodb/README.md

  );
 ```

-Check out `com.hazelcast.jet.contrib.influxdb.MongoDBSinkTest` test class for a more
+Check out `com.hazelcast.jet.contrib.influxdb.MongoDBSinkTest` test class for a
-complete setup.
+more complete setup.

+## Fault Tolerance

+MongoDB stream source saves the resume-token of the last emitted item as a
+state to the snapshot.
+In case of a job restarted source will resume from the
+resume-token.

-### Running the tests
+## Running the tests

 To run the tests run the command below: